RobotCasserole1736/firstRoboPy/docs/designPatterns/singletonPattern.md

 # Singletons

 In code, we frequently want to indicate "there is only ever one of these".
+The Singleton pattern sets up a class for which there is only ever one instance, which can be accessed everywhere.

 ## Public & Private in Python.